 - Cars.com owner ratings

-Coming up, you’ll see a graph that paints the thorough picture of these combined ratings.
+Coming up, you’ll see a graph that paints the full picture of these combined ratings.
 Spoiler alert: it’s the fruit of our blood, sweat, and tears (okay, maybe just a lot of research hours).

 Generation | Best Years | Neutral Years | Worst Years |